bluecatlabs/dhcpreserved-sync/README.md

 ```
 ## NOTES
 Requires port 80 to be open on the BlueCat DNS/DHCP Server firewall in order to communicate with the BlueCat Address Manager API
+Should NOT require any pip installation of python libraries
+Tested provisionally against Integrity 9.3 only, should function on Integrity 9.1+